Overall ranking: Came 66th out of 126 in the Complete University Guide for 2016.

 History: The oldest of Roehampton's constituent colleges was established 170 years ago.
 The Roehampton Institute was created in 1975, from the merger of the four teacher training colleges.
-Roehampton University was established in 2004, following a four-year federation with the University of Surrey.
+The University of Roehampton was established in 2004, following a four-year federation with the University of Surrey.

 Address: South-west London campus close to leafy Richmond and Putney.
 The main site has three colleges on Roehampton Lane, while the Whitelands site is 10 minutes walk away.